 It can happen because of unplugged servo or damaged servo wires.
 It can also happen if the transmitter or battery has failed.
 Uncalibrated ESC or incompatible transmitter and receiver can cause the problem as well.
 Whatever the reason is, you can fix it by following specific instructions.

 The small portion above doesn’t reveal the whole scenario.
 There’s more you should know.
-And for that, we have a full discussion ahead.
+Along with that, we have a full discussion ahead.

 Please have a read to get all the details.
 Let’s start!